 With the above said... in the course of a real estate agent and client relationship, it’s completely normal and expected to discuss personal matters, and in the case of a divorce, for a client to express their own feelings and disappointments specifically regarding the divorce.

 However, things can go sideways really fast if those discussions are used to further that spouses “agenda” in divorce proceedings.
 And in fact, if the agent knowingly or purposely causes the client to take action which is detrimental to the other spouse, there can be both ethical and legal repercussions.

 Skip the Drama and Save Money

-So, if you are considering a divorce, especially where it concerns real estate matters, do yourself and everyone else a favor by trying to keep your housing concerns on a professional level - particularly when your real estate agent is present.
-If you simply cannot stomach working with your spouse on these matters, then communicate through an attorney.
+So, if you are considering a divorce, especially where it concerns real estate matters, do yourself a favor by trying to keep the housing concerns on a professional level - particularly when your real estate agent is present.
+If you simply cannot stomach working with your soon-to-be ex-spouse on these matters, then communicate through an attorney.

 Either way, keeping the focus squarely on moving forward, and addressing real estate needs without any unnecessary drama, will go along way to helping everyone get where they want to be sooner than later - and may in fact save both spouses a lot of money in the divorce process.

 Anthony Gilbert, REALTOR® is a Real Estate Agent with Coldwell Banker Danforth, serving the communities of Issaquah, Sammamish, southern Bellevue, Snoqualmie, North Bend & Fall City.